3-day Moselle Valley itinerary

 Cochem has many pretty buildings, quaint cottages and black & tan guild houses.
 Bring some cute outfits along, because I’m sure you’ll spot a place that’s perfect for an Insta snap.
 This charming town looks picturesque on almost every corner.

 In the afternoon it was time for some serious action when we arrived at Bremm!
 Make sure to bring your hiking shoes (I wore regular boots, but I would strongly recommend proper hiking boots) and enough water and food to discover the most breathtaking viewpoint of the Moselle Valley.
 There are various routes available and this is the hike we decided on to get to the ‘Gipfelkreuz‘ viewpoint.

 During this 1,5-hour hike to the top we picnicked and stopped several times to take in the beautiful scenery.
-Please choose your hike wisely and consider your skills and the length of the route.
-You may want to take photos or stop along the way; you definitely don’t want to be hiking this route when it’s getting dark.
-And if you’re afraid of heights this narrow and steep route is maybe not for you.
-However, we are no professional hikers and perhaps it’s all a piece of cake to you.
-Just be smart and prepared.
+Please choose your hike wisely and consider your condition.
+We are not professional hikers and the route we took was quite tough (steep and bumpy).
+If you’re afraid of heights this route is maybe not for you!

 After that exciting adventure we drove off to Brauneberg, where we ate the best schnitzels of our life at Gasthof Zur Klosterschenke.
 Friendly staff, heavenly food, a cozy German interior and an extensive menu.
 Even when you’re not into schnitzels they have a lot of other tasty options.
 Also vegetarian.